 a high level of activation in the scalenes and sternocleidomastoid

-.
+to assist the diaphragm.
 In fact, EMGsca and

 EMGscm were virtually the same as EMGdi when expressed